Koszul Duality for Quadratic Monomial Algebras: Abstract

 \section{Abstract}

-This paper provides a new class of examples for the Koszul dualities established in~\cite{5}.
-We study quadratic monomial algebras from the perspective of Koszul duality, with particular emphasis on finitely presented and finitely copresented graded modules over the Koszul dual algebra.
+Let \(\Lambda\) be a finite-dimensional quadratic monomial algebra and let \(\Lambda^{!}\) be its Koszul dual.
+We investigate the structure of graded modules over \(\Lambda^{!}\) and derive several consequences for Koszul duality.

-For a finite-dimensional quadratic monomial algebra \(\Lambda\), we prove that the Koszul dual \(\Lambda^{!}\) is both left coherent and left co-coherent, and that finitely presented (resp.\ finitely copresented) modules coincide with perfect (resp.\ coperfect) modules.
-As a consequence, the associated tails and cotails categories are abelian and hereditary, and admit explicit structural descriptions.
+We prove that \(\Lambda^{!}\) is both graded coherent and graded co-coherent.
+Moreover, finitely presented and finitely copresented graded \(\Lambda^{!}\)-modules coincide with perfect and coperfect modules, respectively.
+As a consequence, the associated tails and cotails categories are hereditary abelian categories admitting explicit descriptions in terms of linear and colinear modules.

-We further show that quadratic monomial algebras are absolutely Koszul and have global linearity defect at most one.
-In particular, every finitely presented module has rational Poincar\'e and Hilbert series.
+We further show that every finite-dimensional quadratic monomial algebra is absolutely Koszul and has global linearity defect at most one.
+In particular, finitely presented graded modules have rational Poincaré and Hilbert series.

-Building on these results, we refine the graded derived and singular Koszul dualities, as well as the graded BGG correspondence, by giving explicit realizations of the associated triangulated equivalences.
-These equivalences induce nonstandard \(t\)-structures whose hearts admit concrete descriptions in terms of linear complexes and moduless.
-We also obtain corresponding refinements in the ungraded setting.
+Using these structural results, we refine graded and ungraded derived Koszul dualities, singular Koszul dualities, and the Bernstein--Gelfand--Gelfand correspondence.
+We obtain explicit descriptions of the associated triangulated categories and of the induced nonstandard \(t\)-structures.
+As an application, we derive new bounds on the finitistic dimension of quadratic monomial algebras in terms of finite paths in the Koszul dual algebra.

 \subjclass[2020]{16E30, 18G35, 18E30, 16G20, 16E45}

 \keywords{Koszul duality, quadratic monomial algebras, derived categories, singularity categories, t-structures, BGG correspondence}